Katherine Paston

 Katherine Paston, Lady Paston (1578 – 10 March 1629) was an English gentlewoman, estate manager and letter writer.

 Origins

-She was born as Katherine Knyvett, baptised in Ashwellthorp on 22 June 1578, a daughter of Thomas Knyvett, 4th Baron Berners by his wife Muriel Parry.
-Her sister Muriel Knyvett married Sir Edmond Bell, as his second wife.
+She was born Katherine Knyvett, and was baptised in Ashwellthorp on 22 June 1578, a daughter of Thomas Knyvett and his wife Muriel Parry.
+Her sister Muriel Knyvett married Edmond Bell, as his second wife.

 Marriage and issue

-On 28 April 1603 she married Edmund Paston and in 1610 on the death of his grandfather they moved into his ancestral seat of Paston Hall in Paston, Norfolk.
+On 28 April 1603, Katherine married Edmund Paston, and in 1610, on the death of his grandfather, they moved into his ancestral seat of Paston Hall in Paston, Norfolk.
 They had two sons.
-The Paston's hold on their inheritance was confused as her husband's grandfather, Sir William Paston, had placed his estate in a trust because his heir, Christopher Paston, was mentally ill having been declared insane in 1609.
+The Pastons' hold on their inheritance was confused as her husband's grandfather, William Paston, had placed his estate in a trust because his heir, Christopher Paston, was mentally ill, having been declared insane in 1609.
 They were granted £800 a year income from the trust.
-Her husband was "sickley" so in order to resolve the legal disputes she moved to London with her two sons in order to progress their case through the chancery courts.
+Her husband was "sickley" so in order to resolve the legal disputes, she moved to London with her two sons in order to progress their case through the chancery courts.